The Art of Conscious Breathing: A Powerful Exercise to Purify and Rejuvenate the Body and Mind

 “Breathing is regenerative and restorative.
 It can cleanse us of toxins that have built up in the body and the mind.”

 Beyond the baseline of natural breathing, there is also an art to cultivating your breath in more powerful ways.
 The teachings of yoga, martial arts and many other cultural and spiritual systems have deep roots in breath cultivation.
-According to many of these ancient teachings, breathing generates electromagnetic energy, or life force energy—commonly called Prana, Qi or Mana—which can heal your body and deepen your spiritual practices.digestive system gets less blood supply and the body is on alert, commonly known as fight-or-flight response mode.
+According to many of these ancient teachings, breathing generates electromagnetic energy, or life force energy—commonly called Prana, Qi or Mana—which can heal your body and deepen your spiritual practices.This is where the alchemy comes in, where conscious breathing becomes life changing.
+For a person who experiences a great deal of stress and tension, focusing on breathing and relaxing is the most effective way to recalibrate their nervous system.
+The autonomic nervous system can get stuck in a chronic sympathetic response that is wound up and hyper-fearful.
+In this case, the digestive system gets less blood supply and the body is on alert, commonly known as fight-or-flight response mode.
 Many people in fast-paced society are operating from a constant stress response in their autonomic nervous system.
 Breathing is a way of dismantling the habitual stress responses by establishing a deeper trust and embodied presence in each moment.

 Chronic stress responses cause an overactive mind, poor health, and a disconnection from the natural cycles and interconnectedness with all of life.
 When you free up your breathing, you become brighter, more healthy and resilient.
 Every experience in life can become more harmonious and meaningful when you are in tune with the power and nourishment of consciously breathing.